From next month, people living in England will see a major easing of the coronavirus lockdown rules.

 In Wales, marriage and civil partnership ceremonies can take place, subject to physical distancing requirements for those in attendance.

 Boris Johnson said two households in England would be able to start meeting indoors from next month, so long as the one metre-plus rule was kept to.
-The household you choose to meet up with does not have to be exclusive, unlike in the created recently to help ease loneliness.
+The household you choose to meet up with does not have to be exclusive, unlike in the 'support bubbles' created recently to help ease loneliness.

 People in Wales cannot meet others indoors at present.